aakankshabaijal/social-media-app/README.md

 # Instaclip
-A social media website, built and designed entirely from scratch.
+A full stack social media website, built and designed entirely from scratch.

 [Website](http://instaclip.in.net/)